sitan2008/spatio/README.md

 </p>

-**SpatioLite** is a high-performance, embedded spatio-temporal database designed for modern applications that need to store and query location-based data with temporal components.
+**Spatio** is a high-performance, embedded spatio-temporal database designed for modern applications that need to store and query location-based data with temporal components.

 ## Features